Miezhiko/Kathoey/README.md

  - currently using Russian from http://opencorpora.org
  - using xmlparser for [perfomance](https://github.com/RazrFalcon/roxmltree#performance)
- - exporting parsed Kathoey to optimized rudano format
+ - exporting parsed Kathoey to binary format
- - use from_rudano for speed up!
+ - use load (from bincode) for speed up!
  - two modes (extreme and regular)

 # Usage